andyk144/CV/README.md

 - Courses in Micro and Macroeconomics, labour market economics, Spanish language
 - Awarded 1st for economics dissertation
 - Spent a year studying in Spain with the Erasmus programme, where I became fluent in Spanish

+## Interests

+#### Chatbots

+I am passionate about the power of chatbots to revolutionize the way consumers interact with companies.
+I enjoy learning how to build bots from scratch using JavaScript with natural language processing (NLP) and machine learning from [Dialogflow](https://dialogflow.com/).
+I am also part of the [official Facebook Messenger Developers Community](https://www.facebook.com/groups/messengerplatform/?fref=nf)

+#### Tech industry

+The consumer tech industry has always excited me as it is so fast-paced and constantly evolving.
+I stay up to date with the latest industry news mainly through podcasts such as [TWiT](https://twit.tv/shows/this-week-in-tech) and [The Vergecast](https://www.theverge.com/the-vergecast).

+#### Gaming

+I enjoy playing RPGs and FPS games like Dark Souls, The Witcher, Battlefield and Overwatch.